Ensure you have completed all the steps in the following documents before continuing:

 Average

-and edit the following values in the right-hand Properties
+avg-light and edit the following values in the right-hand Properties section:

 light